 Bystander Intervention - North Central College is a Green Dot Campus.
 The campus community (faculty/staff/students) are regularly afforded the opportunity to become trained in research-based bystander intervention techniques in an effort to reduce instances of power-based personal violence including sexual assault, interpersonal violence, and stalking.
+The training is conducted in person approximately three times per academic year.

-Sexual Violence Prevention - The Title IX Coordinator in conjunction with the Campus Advocate provide sexual violence prevention and evidence-based bystander intervention training for all athletes on an annual basis.
+Sexual Violence Prevention - The Title IX Coordinator in conjunction with the Campus Advocate provide sexual violence prevention and evidence-based bystander intervention training for all athletes in person on an annual basis.

 Online Education - The Dyson Wellness Center oversees the implementation of "Not Anymore."
 Not Anymore is an interactive online program designed to prevent sexual assault, dating and domestic violence and stalking.
-All new students are provided this educational program.
+All new students are provided this educational program which must be completed once during their academic career at North Central College.